-Cameron is a senior associate for the Climate Leadership Initiative (CLI) focused on building a community of donors interested in the climate crisis and its impact on every aspect of human life.
+Cameron Bradley is manager of special projects for the president’s office at the Climate Leadership Initiative (CLI), where she manages strategic projects and partnerships that are critical to CLI’s work for the climate cause.
 Throughout her career, Cameron has collaborated with foundations, local governments and grassroots communities to build and grow projects focused on women’s rights, health, food security, forest conservation and clean water access.

 Cameron began her career as a Peace Corps volunteer in Tanzania in 2010, where she witnessed first-hand how critical local leadership and community empowerment are in constructing lasting solutions to health and environmental challenges.
 She is fluent in Swahili.
 Cameron’s wealth of experiences has shown her not only the power of collective donor action, but also the critical role that environmental sustainability plays in building a healthier and more just planet.